derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Back in 2016/2017, our users typically bought a few dollars at a time.
 It's difficult to get people excited about the blockchain when buying a few dollars of Bitcoin would cost nearly as much in transaction fees.

+#### 16 May 2017

+Rising Bitcoin fees force [Xapo and other exchanges to stop paying miner transaction fees for their users.](https://news.bitcoin.com/xapo-miner-fees-users-grueling-backlog/)

+>The news follows almost two weeks worth of backed up transactions filling the mempool.
+Currently, the backlog has over 200,000 unconfirmed transactions at the time of writing and has been this way for the past 36 hours.
+>
+>So far lots of people have been waiting over six hours to three days for one confirmation and have been complaining throughout forums.
+Furthermore, fees are higher than ever as May 16 reveals many people were paying upwards of $2 per transaction.
+Last week the average transaction cost for a normal 226KB tx was $1-1.50, and people still criticized wait times.
+People complaining about rising fees could be seen coming from both small blockers and big blockers over the past week.

 #### 19 May 2017

 Bitcoin Twitter personality Saifedean Ammous authors an article on the [*Economics of Bitcoin as a settlement network.*](https://thesaifhouse.wpcomstaging.com/2017/05/19/economics-of-bitcoin-as-a-settlement-network/)